Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Psyshock vs Unity Physics.md

 First, let me introduce you to the decisions that make no sense to me:

--   Collider shapes exist as immutable shared data structures
+-   Collider shapes exist as immutable shared data structures, including all masks and material properties
 -   A simulation requires all steps to be ticked rather than allowing each step to be ticked manually by the user
--   Simulation callbacks are single-threaded
+-   Event processing jobs are single-threaded
--   Physics is very decoupled from ECS, trashing the transform hierarchy and using layers rather than the superior ECS query system; yet simultaneously, it is tightly coupled as colliders use blobs, `RigidBody` has an `Entity` field, and all of its authoring uses baking
+-   Physics is very decoupled from ECS, trashing the transform hierarchy and using layers rather than the superior ECS query system; yet simultaneously, it is tightly coupled to ECS as colliders use blobs, `RigidBody` has an `Entity` field, and all of its authoring uses baking

 Now, to understand why this is terrible for me, let me present to you a game idea a friend of mine and I came up with during a game jam: